Canadian military deployed to help fight Alberta wildfires

 A couple of days of cooler weather gave firefighters some reprieve and allowed some oil and gas companies to restart shuttered production on Wednesday, though forecasts show temperatures surging higher over the weekend.

+It is "absolutely not a time to be complacent," said Christie Tucker, information unit manager with Alberta Wildfire.

+“A few scattered showers is not going to reduce the number of wildfires significantly in the province.
+You’re looking at months as far as extinguishing these wildfires.”

-Producers had shut in at least 319,000 barrels of oil equivalent per day (boepd), or 3.7% of the country's production, earlier this week and nearly 30,000 people were forced to flee their homes.
+Producers had shut in at least 319,000 barrels of oil equivalent per day (boepd), or 3.7% of the country's production, earlier this week and more than 30,000 people were forced to flee their homes.
+As of Thursday afternoon the province estimated there were 16,470 evacuees.

 The military is going to "provide firefighting support and airlift resources, assist with the evacuation of isolated communities, and help keep people safe," Trudeau said on Twitter.